 Living in Belgium?
 You can find the most public charging locations in Antwerp, Brussels & Ghent.
 Prefer charging at home or at work?
 We do too.
 Request a charging point here.

-- Ownership tax: Both fully-electric vehicles and plug-in hybrids are eligible for either a 50% discount or are exempt from the license plate tax depending on the province.
+- Registration tax: Both fully-electric vehicles and plug-in hybrids are eligible for either a 50% discount or are fully exempt from paying the license plate registration (carte grise) depending on the region.
+(More details)

 - Company car tax: Fully-electric vehicles are exempt from this tax.
-Plug-in hybrids are exempt from the tax for two years.
+(More details)

 Living in France?
 Your best bet on finding a public charging point is in the Southwest of France.
 Prefer charging at home or at work?
 We do too.
 Request a charging point here.